296 pp., 6 x 8.5, 17 illus., 2-color throughout, index

 About the Author

-Mildred Council is founder and cook of Mama Dip's Kitchen in Chapel Hill, North Carolina.
-She is well known and widely respected for her cooking, her charisma, and her longtime community service.
+Mildred C. Council (1929-2018) was founder and cook of Mama Dip's Kitchen in Chapel Hill, North Carolina.
+She was well known and widely respected for her cooking, her charisma, and her longtime community service.
 In 2004, she was given the North Carolina Restaurant Association Neighbor Award for her involvement with Chapel Hill's annual Community Dinner.
 Her first book, Mama Dip's Kitchen, earned her thousands of new fans all over the country.

 For more information about Mildred Council, visit the Author Page.